 My son had lots of food sensitivities and gut issues from birth.
 He struggled with leaky gut and Bacterial overgrowth which would have limited his ability to absorb the nutrients properly in his early years.
 Luckily my son’s enamel still remains hard so we do go for regular check-ups.
 So, for us at the moment it is more of a cosmetic issue.

 However, depending on the severity of the condition some children’s teeth may decay sooner and the teeth may chip and break easily.
-It is very important to get to a dentist as fast as possible if you see your child’s teeth to have a different colour.
+It is very important to get to a dentist as fast as possible if you see your child’s teeth to have a different colour, as this could indicate a problem with oral health.
+This is when universal access and proper assessment of children’s dental health come into play.

 What is Enamel?